cody-greene/sdboot-kernel/README.md

 $BOOT = EFI system partiton; /efi, /boot or /boot/efi
 ```

+> Note: $BOOT should be considered shared among all OS installations of a
+> system.
+Instead of maintaining one $BOOT per installed OS (as /boot/ was
+> traditionally handled), all installed OS share the same place to drop in
+> their boot-time configuration.

 After installing this package and initializing, your $BOOT partition should look like this:
 ```